Tuuliyo/DLMDWWDE/README.md

 - **Role in the Architecture:**
   - **Data Security:** Safely stores passwords and tokens and enforces role-based access control.
   - **Data Isolation:** Mounts secrets at runtime only into the respective containers.
-  - **Automation:** Uses Vault Agents and AppRoles to dynamically provision secrets for each service.
+  - **Automation:** Uses Vault Agents and AppRoles to dynamically provision secrets for each service over bash scripts at startup.

 ### 7. Monitoring Services (Prometheus, Grafana, Tempo, OpenTelemetry Collector)
 - **Functionality:**